 Our Piloting class began on June 26 with John Profant instructing a class of eight students.
 We expect 2 or 3 more that were unable to attend the first session.
 The course provides the basic skills needed to plan and safely navigate a voyage using traditional (dead reckoning) and modern (GPS) methods.
 The class runs through August 21.

 For those interested in having their vessel inspected contact me for an appointment.
-We make sure your flares are up to date, your safety equipment is in good working order and that you boat is sea worthy.
+We make sure your flares are up to date, your safety equipment is in good working order and that your boat is sea worthy.
 It is free and takes about an hour.
 Those who do pass the examination will get a sticker to place on the left side of the boat that lets the Coast Guard know that it is not necessary to board and perform a Vessel Safety Check.

 My contact information is firstname.lastname@example.org, or (805) 455-9173.